 - Prepare for advisement by keeping track of your Degree Works audit (which always lists satisfied and outstanding degree requirements), searching the online master schedule of courses offered in the next semester, and keeping on hand your copy of the College Catalog which lists all academic policies that apply to your admission year.

 - Keep track of your progress toward degree completion (by using the above mentioned tools), as it is ultimately your responsibility to ensure that all requirements have been met.

 Your advisor is not an isolated resource for academic or other assistance!
 You may also consult with (in no particular order):

 - Your Department Chair - if your advisor is unavailable and you have a major-specific question or concern that requires immediate assistance.

 - Academic Advising Office - if you are unclear about an academic policy, need a second opinion, need clarification about advisement/registration procedures, or have academic difficulties that cause you to consider a course or college withdrawal.

-- Residence Life Staff (such as a Community Advocate or RA/RD) - especially if you are new and unfamiliar with navigating your way around campus or are unsure about how advisement works.
+- Residence Life Staff (such as a CA or RA/RD) - especially if you are new and unfamiliar with navigating your way around campus or are unsure about how advisement works.